larryhastings/correlate/README.md

-Finding the perfectly optimal solution would require computing every possible set of matches, then computing the cumulative score of that set, then keeping the set with the highest score.
+Finding the perfectly optimal solution would require computing every possible set of matches, then computing the cumulative score of that set, then choosing the set with the highest score.
 Unfortuantely, that algorithm is *O*(nⁿ), which is so amazingly expensive that we can't even consider it.
 (You probably want your results from **correlate** before our sun turns into a red giant.)

 Instead, **correlate** uses a comparatively cheap "greedy" algorithm to compute the subset.
 It's not *guaranteed* to produce the optimal subset, but in practice it seems to produce optimal results on real-world data.

 Here's a short description of the **correlate** "greedy" algorithm: